zachsui/zachsui.github.io/_pages/about.md

 &nbsp;

 ### My Background
 I earned my Master degree in Electrical Computer Engineering from [The State University of New York, University at Buffalo](https://www.buffalo.edu/) in 2015, and I got my Bachlor degree in Electrical Information Engineering from [Beijing University of Technology](https://www.bjut.edu.cn/) in 2013.
-After undergraduate study, I worked as a intern at [Datang Telecom Technology](https://www.datang.com/).
+After undergraduate study, I worked as a Software R&D Engineer at Financial Business Department of [Datang Telecom Technology](https://www.datang.com/).

 &nbsp;